 Queen’s First Aid holds two recruitments each year, one at the beginning of September and one in March.
 Applications are available through the "Apply Now" button or on our Facebook page.
 The application process consists of three steps: submitting the written application package, completing an interview, and attending a day of refresher training and practical scenarios.
 Applicants must be invited to the subsequent stages in order to continue the application process.
 After the practical scenarios are complete, the successful applicants will be chosen and become probationary members of Queen’s First Aid.

-All probationary members who successfully complete the Advanced Medical First Responder training, provided by QFA in fall, will become full members.
 Applications must be handed in promptly after release.
 A list of applicants selected for interviews will be posted the day after they are due, and applicants are responsible for signing up for an interview time.
-Interviews will be held on 3 different evenings.
-A list of applicants that are invited to the day of training and practical scenarios will be posted the day after interviews are completed.
+Interviews will be held on three different evenings.
+A list of applicants who are invited to the day of training and practical scenarios will be posted the day after interviews are completed.
 All applicants who attend the day of training and practical scenarios will receive a phone call the next day, informing them whether or not they were successful.
-Selected candidates will then be on a probation period until they have successfully completed the 40 hour (two weekends) Advanced Medical First Responder course offered to the unit in the fall.
+Selected candidates will then be on a probation period until they have successfully completed the 40-hour (two weekends) Advanced Medical First Responder course offered to the unit in the fall.All probationary members who successfully complete the Advanced Medical First Responder training, provided by QFA in the fall, will become full members.

 We highly encourage anyone who has the Standard First Aid and CPR-C requirement, and who is prepared to meet the time commitments, to apply to be a part of Queen’s First Aid.
 We also encourage applicants who were unsuccessful in the past to reapply.
 Even if unsuccessful, applying can be a positive learning experience and the executive is happy to provide feedback about interviews and scenarios.
 We certainly value the time that applicants put into the recruitment process.
-To apply click here.